 PCHlotto is the latest addition to the Publishing Clearing House family.
 If you live in the United States, you have to have heard of these guys.
 They’ve been around since 1953, initially starting as a one-stop shop for magazines.
 They utilized a sweepstake marketing technique to generate sales and customer contact information.
 Once you get on their list, it’s almost impossible to get off.
 But, let’s look at their PCHlotto games.

 PCHlotto offers a bunch of daily lottery games which are free to enter.
 They advertise an assortment of games called PCHlotto Twilight, Frostbite Funds, Reindeer Riches, and Seasons Winning.
 A screen at the top states what I guess is the available jackpot with money being added to it like a clock counting seconds.

 Concern No. 1 at PCHlotto

-Some of the games advertise that they are Pick 7s but when you click on the actual game to play, it goes to the same Pick 8 game.
+Some of the games advertise that they are Pick 7s, but when you click on the actual game to play, it goes to the same Pick 8 game.
 This is just sloppy.
-Lotto.pch.com advertises that each different game has different prizes but there is no real break down or explanation of what the actual prizes are.
-They say they are daily wins but not what will actually be awarded each day.
+Lotto.pch.com advertises that each different game has different prizes but there is no real breakdown or explanation of what the actual prizes are.
+They say there are daily wins but do not mention what will actually be awarded each day.